-A Case Study on ‘Satyam Scam’ Accounting Scandal: When the 2008 recession hit the world, India was only going through a financial crisis but also an ethical crisis.
+A Case Study on ‘Satyam Scam’ Accounting Scandal: When the 2008 recession hit the world, India was not only going through a financial crisis but also an ethical crisis.
 Imagine a hypothetical scenario in the stock market where the very basic financials provided to you by a company are manipulated.
 This was what happened with Satyam Computer Services.

 The Satyam scam was finally exposed early in 2009.
 Analysts dubbed the scam as India’s own Enron.
 Today, we take a look at the scandal that hit the nation in the midst of a recession was carried out, its effects, and how it was dealt with.

 The Flawless Public Facade

 Satyam Computer Services Ltd was founded in 1987 in Hyderabad by brothers, Rama Raju and Ramalinga Raju (henceforth Raju).
 The name in the ancient Indian language Sanskrit meant ‘Truth’.
 The firm began with 20 employees offering IT and BPO services across various sectors.